by Matthew Cole

 This relates to the size versus lens speed issue.
 I own a Nikon 24-85 f/2.8-4 zoom lens, as an example.
 It's not exactly small and light, but it tries.
 If you think about it, the size of the elements needed to get f/2.8 at 24mm is much smaller than the size needed to get f/2.8 at 85mm.
 To keep lens sizes and costs down, the lens manufacturer accepts that the lens wil be faster at the wide end of its focal length range and slower at the long end.
 As a result, you can open up to f/2.8 at the 24mm end of the range, but only to f/4 at the 85mm end.
 This is particularly noticeable in small lenses that do, say, 70-300mm where at the 300mm end the maximum f/stop is f/5.6 or worse.
-It also shows up in the compact point and shoot superzooms, which can have unspeakably slow long focal lengths.
+It also shows up in some compact point and shoot superzooms, which can have unspeakably slow long focal lengths.
 You'd better have a sunny day!

 No. A source of confusion is that "stops", as in f/stops, has become a handy shorthand for other doubling/halving relationships when referring to exposure.
 Thus, when someone says they "stopped down", they probably did change the aperture from, say, f/8 to f/11.
 However, if someone says they wish they had a stop more light, they mean they wish they had twice as much.
 If they say they got some ISO 400 film which is two stops faster than their Sensia II, it means it is four times as sensitive and you can infer that the Sensia was ISO 100 (from 400, 200 would be one stop, one halving, and 100 would be the second stop, the second halving).
-Even experienced photographers get confused sometimes; I had one guy tell me he "pulled his film 6 stops, from ISO 100 to ISO 6".
+Even experienced photographers get confused sometimes; Long ago I had a guy tell me he "pulled his film 6 stops, from ISO 100 to ISO 6".
 Well, that's not six stops, it's four.
 Here, count along: 100 to 50 is one, 50 to 25 is two, 25 to 12 is three, 12 to 6 is four.

 Note that stops always refer to exposure things.
 You would not say a 100mm lens is a "stop longer" than a 50mm because it was twice as long!
 You would say it was twice as long, or just that it's a 100mm.

 The f/stop sequence I listed is the full stops.
 Most things in photography work in 1/3 or 1/2 stop increments, and you will find lenses with maximum apertures at other-than-full f/stops.
 In fact, among the lenses I own or have owned, there are maximum apertures are f/1.4, f/2, f/2.8, f/4 and f/8, all right on the full stops, and others in between at f/1.8, f/2.5, f/3.2, f/3.5, f/3.8 and f/4.5.
-You see these much more in modern digital cameras which tend to show half or third-stop increments (or your choice!: my Nikon D700 allows me to select 1/2 or 1/3 stop increments) in their LCD displays, fine gradations you never saw on physical f/stop rings.
+You see these much more in digital cameras which tend to show half or third-stop increments (or your choice!: my Nikon D700 allows me to select 1/2 or 1/3 stop increments) in their LCD displays, fine gradations you never saw on physical f/stop rings.

 Yep.
 Shutter speeds do the 1/15 1/30 1/60 1/125 thing referred to earlier.
 The f/stops we have referred to extensively in their f/2.8 f/4 f/5.6 etc. sequence.
 Film speeds do the same thing.
 The doubling goes like this in the common range of film speeds: